squid-cache/squid-cache.github.io/WishList.rst

 Its been implemented in squid-2.HEAD.
 Patches exist for Squid-3 which will be included after Squid-3 has been released.

-== SSL interception/proxying ==

-=== Contacts ===

-Noone.

-=== Description ===

-Various people have requested the ability for Squid to handle transparent interception of SSL requests.
-SSL can't be inspected without breaking the encryption and warning the end-user something is going on (by design!) but some filtering can be done on the request before its punted off to the origin server or upstream.
-Specifically, ACLs such as source/destination client can be applied to block known bad SSL destination sites.

-Feel free to contact the Squid developer team if you're interested in implementing this feature.

-== IPv6 Compatibility ==

-=== Contacts ===

-Amos Jeffries

-=== Description ===

-We need squid to be fully capable of connecting to over IPv6.
-This is not presently available in any public STABLE version of Squid.
-There have been some attempts at patches made as far back as squid 1.1.
-However the official ones for squid 2.x have all been abandoned.
-There is a so far unofficial third-party patch for ["Squid-2.6"] at http://jaringan.info/. the latest diff is also available for download from http://devel.squid-cache.org/squid3-ipv6/.

-=== Progress ===

-Progress has been rocky on this feature with quite some time spent with no maintainers.
-Progress has been made rapidly now however and eth code has reached a Beta testing version.
-It is scheduled for inclusion in ["Squid-3.1"] due to ["Squid-3.0"] now being in feature freeze.
-In the meanwhile it is supported and open for public testing and use if it passes your tests.

-Please read http://devel.squid-cache.org/squid3-ipv6/ for the latest details then either download the version from CVS or contact the Squid developer team if you're interested in testing or assisting with the implementation of this feature.

 == HTTP File Helper ==

 === Contacts ===